What To Know About The Boogaloo Bois, The Hawaiian Shirt-Wearing, Gun-Toting Americans Who Want A Civil War

 But their recent actions and ciphered terminology has now caught the attention of the US government.
 “Indiscriminate targeting of law enforcement officers by those motivated by violent extremism of any stripe is contrary to our nation’s values and undermines the powerful message of peaceful protesters,” said assistant attorney general for national security, John C. Demers, in a statement made on Tuesday.
 “We stand firmly against anyone who seeks to hijack the protests with acts of violence and destruction.”

 So what’s next for the boogaloo bois?
-Based on Burghart’s study of the group – which he believes is better categorized as a brand people identify with rather than a movement – he theorizes that the glare of mainstream media attention could lead to a scattering effect with those involved joining other far-right groups like the Proud Boys, existing militia-type organizations, and neo-Nazi accelerationist groups.
+Based on Burghart’s study of the group – which he believes is better categorised as a brand people identify with rather than a movement – he theorises that the glare of mainstream media attention could lead to a scattering effect with those involved joining other far-right groups like the Proud Boys, existing militia-type organisations, and neo-Nazi accelerationist groups.

 “We anticipate the brand changing again now that ‘normies’ (particularly law enforcement) know how to spot a boogaloo boi,” says Burghart.